JordanJWSmith/wordle-solver/README.md

 # wordle-solver
-A python CLI application to solve Wordle puzzles.
+A python CLI application to help solve Wordle puzzles.

 # Instructions
 Run `python main.py` to launch the script.